Norfolk, Virginia: Education

 Norfolk is home to three public universities and one private.
 It also hosts a community college campus in downtown.
 Old Dominion University, founded as the Norfolk Division of the College of William & Mary in 1930, became an independent institution in 1962 and now offers degrees in 68 undergraduate and 95 (60 masters/35 doctoral) graduate degree programs.
 Eastern Virginia Medical School, founded as a community medical school by the surrounding jurisdictions in 1973, is noted for its research into reproductive medicine and is located in the region's major medical complex in the Ghent district.
 Norfolk State University, founded in 1935 is the second largest HBCU, in Virginia.
 Norfolk State offers degrees in a wide variety of liberal arts, Social Work, Nursing, and Engineering.
 Virginia State University being the first largest HBCU in Virginia, which was founded in 1882.
 Virginia Wesleyan College is a small private liberal arts college and shares its eastern border with the neighboring city of Virginia Beach.
 Tidewater Community College offers two-year degrees and specialized training programs and is located in downtown.
 Additionally, several for-profit schools operate in the city.

 Norfolk Public Library

 Norfolk Public Library, Virginia's first public library, consists of one main library, two anchor libraries, nine branch libraries and a bookmobile.
 The library also has a local history and genealogy room and contains government documents dating back to the 19th century.
 The libraries offer services such as computer classes, book reviews, tax forms, and online book clubs.

-The Slover Library, centrally located in the heart of downtown Norfolk, holds over 133,000 books and resources available for borrowing, hosts numerous classes and community events, houses the history Sargeant Memorial Collection, and offers patrons the use of cutting-edge technologies and studio spaces.
+The Slover Library, centrally located in the heart of downtown Norfolk, holds over 133,000 books and resources available for borrowing, hosts numerous classes and community events, houses the history Sargeant Memorial Collection, and offers studio spaces.
 Technology areas include a Sound Studio, Design Studio, Production Studio, YOUmedia lab, Maker Studio (Selden Market), and Computer Room and Training Lab.